Forecasting Generative Amplification: Top pair production

 We start with the averaging amplification estimate, focusing on a specific $m_{t\bar t}$ range.
 The distributions of the training and test datasets are shown in \cref{fig:ganplify_eventgen}, for $t\bar t+0\,\text{jets}$ (left) and $t\bar t+4\,\text{jets}$ (right), compared to the L-GATr generator.
 We also indicate the chosen phase-space region

-For $t\bar t + 0\,\text{jets}$ production, we see that the test dataset is, expectedly, noisier than the training dataset in the tail of the distribution.
+For $t\bar t + 0\,\text{jets}$ production, we see that the test dataset is, as expected, noisier than the training dataset in the tail of the distribution.
 This is also reflected in the L-GATr results, for which we observe a growing spread of the ensemble with increasing $m_{t\bar t}$.
 The behavior is similar for $t\bar t + 4\,\text{jets}$ production.
 Since the size of the test dataset is much smaller, we observe increasing noise for smaller $m_{t\bar t}$ values.
 The L-GATr distributions remain stable over the entire $m_{t\bar t}$ range.

-Following \cref{sec:local}, we estimate $\sigGen$ for the generative networks within this phase-space region.
+Following \cref{sec:local}, we estimate $M_I$ for the generative networks within this phase-space region.
 For $t\bar t+0\,\text{jets}$ production, we can predict the true integral to $8\cdot 10^{-4} \pm 1\cdot 10^{-5}$, a precision sufficient to validate our averaging amplification results.
 In \cref{fig:tt_local_int}, we illustrate the averaging estimate for $t\bar t +0\,\text{jets}$ in the left panel.
 All three architectures show good agreement between the estimated and true uncertainties.
 For the transformer and L-GATr architectures, the agreement is nearly perfect.
-For the LLoCa-Transformer, we observe slight deviations, but within the expected range from the ensemble with its $10$ runs.
+For the LLoCa transformer, we observe slight deviations, but within the expected range from the ensemble with its $10$ runs.
 We can also compare the performance of the three architectures.
 For the standard transformer, we do not observe amplification, corresponding to $G < 1$.
 The L-GATr generator network does slightly better, with $G \lesssim 1$.
-Only the LLoCa-Transformer has a sizeable amplification with $G \gtrsim 1$.
-All estimated amplification factors are in agreement with the corresponding true values.
+Only the LLoCa transformer has a sizeable amplification with $G \gtrsim 1$.
+All estimated amplification factors are in reasonable agreement with the corresponding true values and provide a strong indication of how much more statistically useful data can be sampled using the generative model.